What happens when a Gen5 NVMe SSD overheats?

 Can data be recovered from a Gen5 SSD that overheated?

 In most cases, yes.
 Thermal failure on E26 drives corrupts the controller firmware and flash translation layer, not the NAND cells storing your files.
 NAND flash is rated for sustained temperatures higher than the controller silicon.
-We connect the drive to PC-3000 SSD, bypass the corrupted firmware, rebuild the translator mapping, and image the NAND contents to a known-good destination drive.
+We force the controller into a safe mode state using professional NVMe diagnostic hardware, bypass the corrupted firmware, rebuild the translator mapping, and image the NAND contents to a known-good destination drive.

 How much does Phison E26 Gen5 SSD recovery cost?